sipostudent/Bug-Issue-Tracker/README.md

 A table from the Bootstrap framework caused a compatibility issue with Heroku due to its large size.
 Adding a custom media to condense the size; made the app more responsive on mobiles.

-> Please see the **Acknowledgements** section for the credit given to my assistance in solving the problem.
+> See the **Acknowledgements** section for the credit given to my assistance in solving the problem.

 ## Deployment